SherazJamil/Lottie-Animation-in-Flutter/README.md

 From Lottie Files website we choose any file and use its link in the project.

-In this application following packaged is used.
+In this application following package is used.
 *lottie: ^1.2.2